department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 - Lips: $50,000 for one lip; $75,000 for both lips <br>
   Defined as surgery to correct discontinuity loss of 50% or more of the upper or lower lip
 - Eyes: $25,000 for each eye <br>
-  Definited as surgery to correct discontinuity loss of 30% or more of the periorbita for each eye
+  Defined as surgery to correct discontinuity loss of 30% or more of the periorbita for each eye
 - Facial tissue: $25,000 for each facial subunit <br>
   Surgery to correct discontinuity loss of the tissue in 50% or more of any of the following facial subunits: forehead, temple, zygomatic, mandibular, infraorbital or chin.